futagoza/gulp/plugins/gulp-publish-package/README.md

 * perfect for publishing monorepo packages in sync without the use of Lerna
 * shorter aliases for some flags and options
 * will use NPM by default, but can use Yarn instead (`option.yarn = true` or `--yarn`)
+* optionally checks if package version is already on NPM

 ### example